Text, logo

 Hubbard, S. (2013).
 Adventures with text and beyond: Education for empowerment—The link between multiple intelligences and critical consciousness.
 English Journal, High School Edition, 104(4), 98–102.

 Huitt, W. (1992).
 Problem solving and decision making: Consideration of individual differences using the Myers-Briggs Type Indicator.
-Journal of Psychological Type, 24, 33–44. http://www.edpsycinteractive.org/papers/prbsmbti.html
+Journal of Psychological Type, 24, 33–44.
+Retrieved June 14, 2025, from http://www.edpsycinteractive.org/papers/prbsmbti.html

 James, A. N. (2007).
 Teaching the male brain: How boys think, feel, and learn in school.
 Corwin Press.